menu

 Overview

 Nelson - Lawrence is a very small town located in the state of Nebraska.
 With a population of 2,129 people and just one neighborhood, Nelson - Lawrence is the 116th largest community in Nebraska.
-Nelson - Lawrence has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Nelson - Lawrence was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Nelson - Lawrence is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Nelson - Lawrence is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Nelson - Lawrence who work in management occupations (23.38%), office and administrative support (11.22%), and healthcare (7.41%).
+Overall, Nelson - Lawrence is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Nelson - Lawrence who work in management occupations (19.84%), office and administrative support (9.96%), and healthcare (9.60%).

 Setting & Lifestyle

-Because of many things, Nelson - Lawrence is a great place for families with children to consider.
-First of all, many other families with children live here, making Nelson - Lawrence a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Nelson - Lawrence has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Nelson - Lawrence is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Nelson - Lawrence’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, Nelson - Lawrence doesn't have a public transportation system that people use for their commute.